-The retail lending growth in Sparebanken Møre Group was 6.6 per cent the last twelve months.
-The Board believes that the low interest rates and high disposable household income, will contribute to further mortgage loan growth in Sparebanken Møre and position Møre Boligkreditt AS to acquire mortgage loan portfolios from the parent bank.
+The Board believes that the reduction in unemployment, low interest rates and high disposable household income will contribute to further mortgage loan growth in Sparebanken Møre.
+This mortgage growth will position Møre Boligkreditt AS to acquire further mortgage loan portfolios from the parent bank, and further increase the volume of outstanding bond loans from Møre Boligkreditt AS.